This article has been updated to reflect that the video in question was first released in April on Pinterest’s blog.

 Silbermann refers to users as “curators,” painting the picture of a company more aligned with art and beauty than with Silicon Valley tech.
 A spokesperson for Pinterest says they have no interest in paying to have the video placed somewhere.
 Meanwhile, Pinterest’s internal ad network is coming to fruition.

 Ben Silbermann (born c.
-1982/1983) is an American Internet entrepreneur who co-founded and is CEO of Pinterest, a virtual pinboard which lets users organize images, links, recipes and other things.
-The website allows users to create an... read more »
+1982/1983) is an American Internet entrepreneur who co-founded and is CEO of Pinterest, a virtual pinboard which lets users organize images, links, recipes and other ...
+All Ben Silbermann news »